pmagalha/so_long/README.md

 # so_long
-The course's most enjoyable project so far.
+The course's most enjoyable project so far (to me :v).
 Create your own game!